spember/gr8conf-2012-workshop/Instructions.md

 The following guide will walk you through the steps needed to build the twitterMonitor UI; please follow it at your own pace.
 A few notes:

-1. Try to keep Javascript objects and CSS class names the same as the guide; otherwise you'll need to change the corresponding values in multiple places.
+1. Try to keep JavaScript objects and CSS class names the same as the guide; otherwise you'll need to change the corresponding values in multiple places.
 2. This guide assumes that the reader has created a Grails app before, and is aware of the standard file locations and commands.
 3. Our apologies ahead of time for any bugs that may have crept in.
 5. Refer to the [Backbone.js][backbone], [Handlebars][handlebars], or [Jasmine][jasmine] docs often for further clarification.